When Using the Rod Is not Discipline

 Paul says: “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord ” (Romans 6:23).
 Death!
-Are we to practice this because it is Biblical?
-It seems therefore that the full context of a text, as much as we can find out about it, not just the literal, is of critical importance for proper interpretation.
+Are we to practice this because it is biblical?
+The additional information in the rest of the verse tells about God’s merciful response to our sin.
+It seems therefore that the full context of a text, as much as we can find out about it, not a selected view, is of critical importance for proper interpretation.
 It is also instructive that in the Book of Hebrews an interpretation of how the discipline by God should be viewed connects discipline with love.
 The point here is that God talks of discipline, not beating, out of love.
-Discipline shares the same root as disciple, which means a pupil, follower.
+Discipline shares the same root as disciple, which means a pupil or learner, follower.
 The connotations of the Greek word for “discipline” includes “training and education, instruction; chastisement, correction”.
 All of these can be accomplished without including beating.

 A YouTube video by the Food For Life Ministry presents a message from Father Mark Goring entitled: God is Just.
 It includes a description of his sincere and abundant love for his earthly father.
 He recalled a time when his father was angry with him and that in bed that night he felt heartache for making his father mad.
 Even in his anger his father did not use the rod on Fr.
 Goring.
 It is also remarkable that his reaction to his father’s displeasure was not to be defiant or angry.
 This is how the love relationship between father and son played out without a threat of disciplinary collapse in that priest’s upbringing.
 It seems that this pattern of parenting produced a well-behaved, socially conforming priest, which from his report is also true of his siblings.
 The regular or mandatory use of physical discipline did not appear to be necessary in that Christian family.

-In a nutshell, the tendency to glorify, magnify or fixate on the Bible’s advice about using the rod, without proper understanding is itself not a Biblical attitude.
+In a nutshell, the tendency to glorify, magnify or fixate on the bible’s advice on using the rod, without proper understanding, is itself not a biblical attitude.
 In the quote above (Ephesians 6:4) the Greek for “… do not provoke” means: Don’t be in their face pushing their buttons; and in the other passage, “…provoke…” (Colossians 3:21) it is: Don’t irritate or incite them; that is, by the relationship you have developed with them.
-These may be seen as boundaries for parents’ behavior towards their children that are to guide their understanding of the Biblical requirement to teach children discipline.
+These may be seen as boundaries for parents’ behavior towards their children that are to guide their understanding of the biblical requirement to teach children discipline.

 “Folly is bound up in the heart of a child, but the rod of discipline will drive it far from him.”
 (Proverbs 22:15) We also read: